 LogonExpert works with Micro Focus OES eDirectory (formerly Novell Netware) and can additionally autologon its users keeping their credentials just as secure.

-Log on any number of users to one computer simultaneously using the command line, scripts or
+Add and log on any number of users to one computer simultaneously using the application’s interface, command line, scripts or

 Advanced command line control